Navigate to top

 Electrification of fleets, well boats and workboats

 The world's largest shore current system for well boats is ready for use at Hitra.
-The investment is one of many measures we are taking to achieve the company's goal of reducing climate emissions by 46% by 2030.
-Our main goal is to create the world's most efficient and sustainable value chain for seafood, says Harald Larssen, general manager of Lerøy Midt.
+This investment is one of many measures we are taking to achieve the company's goal of reducing greenhouse gas emissions by 46% by 2030.
+Our goal is to create the world's most efficient and sustainable value chain for seafood, says Harald Larssen, general manager of Lerøy Midt.

 Lerøy Midt has chartered the wellboat Gåsø Høvding, which has been built to run all systems on board completely electrically for direct delivery of salmon to our slaughterhouse on Jøsnøya in Hitra.
-The well boat is the world's largest with more than twice the well volume of normal well boats.
+The well boat is the world's largest with more than double well volume comparing to normal well boats.
 The well boat is owned by Frøy Rederi AS, which has invested large sums in the system for electric operation.
-The boat must be christened on the same day and in the same place as the opening of the shore power plant.

-With the investment in the high-voltage shore power plant, Lerøy Midt has the potential to significantly reduce nitrogen oxide (NOx) and several thousand tonnes of CO2 equivalents annually. - We save emissions, and it is a more sustainable alternative than using conventional fuel, says project manager Sven Amund Fjeldvær in Lerøy Midt.
+With the investment in the high-voltage shore power plant, Lerøy Midt has the potential to significantly reduce nitrogen oxide (NOx) emissions and emissions of several thousand tonnes of CO2 equivalents annually.

 imagerpzwv.png

-The project is a close collaboration between Lerøy Midt AS as the client, Frøy Rederi AS which owns the wellboat and Nord Trøndelag electricity utility (NTE) which designed and built the shore power plant.
-Sven Amund wants to highlight the good and close collaboration and says that it would not have been possible without the collaboration partners, subcontractors and authorities.
+The project is a close collaboration between Lerøy Midt AS as the customer, Frøy Rederi AS which owns the wellboat and Nord Trøndelag electricity utility (NTE) which has designed and built the shore power plant.

-In addition to NTE and Frøy Rederi AS, Enova has been involved and taken up to 40 per cent of the budgeted investment costs, which has made it possible to carry out the project.
+In addition to NTE and Frøy Rederi AS, Enova (Norwegian state-owned enterprise owned by the Ministry of Climate and Environment.
+It provides funding and advice for energy and climate projects) has been involved and taken up to 40 per cent of the budgeted investment costs, which has made it possible to carry out the project.

 image1hwqc.png